kate102/acebook-Team_404/README.md

 </div>

-## Description
+## Requirements

-The purpose of this project was two fold, to reproduce the functionality of a social network, using Rails and CI, and to work in teams using Agile practices.
+The purpose of this project was two fold.
+The technical challenge is to reproduce the functionality of a social network, using Rails and CI.
+The additional challenge was to work in teams using Agile practices.

 ### The Technical Challenge

-The application was to mirror the functionality of the popular social media site, Facebook.
-The project was to be written in Ruby using the Rails framework.  and
+The challenge was to mirror the functionality of the popular social media site, Facebook.
+We are using Ruby on Rails as the framework and programming language.
+The

+The project was to be written in Ruby using the Rails framework.

 The applications involved in this development:
 * Rails
 * Rubocop Linter